People at IHS in alphabetical order:

 We are especially interested in how technology changes in mobility create new knowledge(s) and truth(s) as well as how different regimes of truth influence technology innovations.
 Our aim is to bring a social science and social philosophy perspective, as well as a participatory, stakeholder informed and engaged research method to transformations in and of mobility through a responsible research and innovation approach.
 Our main focus is on the social, ethical and epistemological aspects of new forms of mobility: autonomous, mobility-as-a-service, on-demand mobility arrangements; changes in public and private, individual and shared, path dependent and persuasive modes and systems of transportation; challenges of urban shared spaces and opportunities in increasing urban livability and wellbeing.

 Robert studied philosophy of arts and history at the University of Budapest, in 2002 he did his PhD in philosophy.
 1991-94 he was assistant professor at ELTE University of Budapest, from 1994 he is Associate Professor at Corvinus University in Budapest.
-He also used to be Pro-Rector of International Business School in Budapest.
-From 2015 he is also Professor at Lauder Business School in Vienna.
+From 2015-2018 he was Professor at Lauder Business School in Vienna.
+He was Pro-Rector of International Business School in Budapest 2014-2015.
 He did research at Rutgers University in the US, at the Institute of Advanced Studies in Wassenaar, Netherlands, and taught at numerous universities in the EU and the US.
 His research projects involve the representation and engagement of stakeholders in corporate communities as well as the societal impacts of autonomous mobility.
 His core reserach interest is in the politics of societal transformation.
 His past research includes the politics of historiography [creation of knowledge and meaning in relation with the past]; the politics of corporations [creation of knowledge through social exchange/business]; and, currently, the politics of autonomous mobility [creation of knowledge through technology].

 (2018): The Politics of Corporations, CEU University Press, Forthcoming